 One more exciting thing that happened during this time was that we got an opportunity to partner with Escape campervans for a 3-day journey to Death Valley!
-(More content coming up on this trip later.)
-This trip was amazing!
-I whole-heartedly believe this spontaneous adventure was necessary to get us through our tough time and cannot thank them enough for letting us play in one of their campervans for a few days!
+(You can read more about that experience here.)
+That trip was amazing!
+I whole-heartedly believe that spontaneous adventure was necessary to get us through that challenging period.
+I cannot thank them enough for letting us play in one of their campervans for a few days!
 Also, Death Valley is beautiful and highly underrated, in my opinion.

 Eventually, though, we did regain control, fixed everything, and then immediately got the hell out of dodge!

 2/23/2020 – 3/2/2020: Big River RV Park in Big River, CA (outside of Lake Havasu, AZ)

 While in Big River, we explored the surrounding Lake Havasu area for a couple of days.
 We hiked SARA’s crack:

 Fed some wild burros and saw a gunfight show in Oatman, AZ:

 Took a very bumpy ride to The Desert Bar in the middle of nowhere: